Lindsay McCunn

-Lindsay Joyce McCunn (born May 17, 1981) is a Canadian environmental psychologist and Professor of psychology at Vancouver Island University in Nanaimo, British Columbia.
-She is known for her work in environmental and architectural psychology, particularly in the areas of sustainability, community planning, and user-centered design.
+Lindsay Joyce McCunn (born May 17, 1981) is a Canadian environmental psychologist and professor of psychology at Vancouver Island University in Nanaimo, British Columbia.
+She is a Fellow of the Canadian Psychological Association and is known for her work in environmental and architectural psychology, particularly in the areas of sustainability, community planning, and user-centered design.
 Her research has been cited in interdisciplinary contexts, influencing both academic research and applied practice in planning, architecture, health care, and school administration.
-She is the co-Editor-in-Chief of the Journal of Environmental Psychology.
+She is the co-editor-in-chief of the Journal of Environmental Psychology.

 Education

 McCunn earned a Bachelor of Arts in psychology from the University of Victoria in 2004, followed by a Master of Science in psychology from the same institution in 2011, and a PhD in psychology in 2016.
 In 2022, she earned a Master of Science in applied neuroscience from King's College London.

 Academic career

 From 2015 to 2017, McCunn was an assistant professor of psychology at the University of Washington Tacoma.
-In 2017, she joined Vancouver Island University, where she is a professor of psychology and Director of the Environmental Psychology Research Lab.
+In 2017, she joined Vancouver Island University, where she is a professor of psychology and director of the Environmental Psychology Research Lab.
 She also holds an adjunct associate professor appointment in the department of psychology at the University of Victoria.

 McCunn teaches courses in research methods, environmental psychology, neuropsychology, the history of psychology, and introductory psychology.
 She supervises undergraduate and graduate theses, and reviews science proposals for national and international funding agencies, such as the Canadian Space Agency, NASA, and Canada's Social Science and Humanities Research Council.
 McCunn often presents research and gives invited addresses at multidisciplinary conferences.

 Her published research has focused on the intersection of psychology and sustainability, health care, engineering, facilities management, and urban design in various physical environments including offices, schools, libraries, prisons, and hospitals.
 Her empirical work involves formal collaboration with school districts, health authorities, municipalities, and architecture firms.

 McCunn is the Principal of McCunn & Associates Consulting—a firm dedicated to applying research-based environmental psychological practices to real-world challenges in planning, sustainability, healthcare, and urban design.